skonda29/lumaa-spring-2025-swe/README.md

 ## Starting the client side
-go to the `client` directory in terminal use the command `npm run start`
+navigate to the `client` directory in terminal use the command `npm run start`

 ## Starting the server side
-go to the `server` directory in terminal use the command `npm run start`
+navigate to the `server` directory in terminal use the command `npm run start`

 A local host will be assigned and the app runs in the browser